Azure/azure-orbital-integration/examples/aqua-processor/README.md

 This completes the RT-STPS installation.

 ### Install IPOPP
-Run the dowloader script to download the IPOPP installation files.
+Run the downloader script to download the IPOPP installation files.
 ```
 cd ~/Downloads
 ./downloader_DRL-IPOPP_4.1.sh